soniabrami/toddmotto.github.io/_posts/2013-03-07-writing-the-best-css-when-building-with-html5.md

 And what happens if we need to revert back to using the well-known &lt;div&gt;?
 Easy switch back.
 This isn't the only practicality for this method of coding for HTML5…

 ### Avoiding qualified name selectors
-A lot of developers like to add the qualified name to CSS selectors, this again has no real point to it as the CSS should be specific enough to do it's job properly.
+A lot of developers like to add the qualified name to CSS selectors, this again has no real point to it as the CSS should be specific enough to do its job properly.
 Here's an example of using a qualified name alongside a CSS selector:

 {% highlight css %}
 header.header {}